iPad Pro 12.9in (2015) full review

 The iPad Pro certainly backs up its energy-efficiency credentials in the battery-testing department.

-The screen is pleasingly responsive, too: Susie Ochs comments: "I was impressed with the responsiveness of iOS 9 on this tablet, as I easily pulled out the sidebar and entered Split Screen view."
+The screen is pleasingly responsive, too: Susie Ochs comments: "I was impressed with the responsiveness of iOS 9 (and iOS 10) on this tablet, as I easily pulled out the sidebar and entered Split Screen view."

 As mentioned in the design section, the iPad Pro features four speakers rather than the twin speakers in the iPad Air 2.
 We're really pleased to hear this - a quad-speaker design is a long-time wish for iPad owners, given their devices' traditional weakness in terms of audio.